 An antimicrobial agent is a chemical/product that inhibits or stops growth of microorganism such as bacteria, fungi, or protoza (single-celled organism) and can be applied on a treated article or constituent in a chemical product.
 Antimicrobial agents such as triclosan, triclocarban and silver are examples.
 The requirement does not apply to preservatives used to preserve the chemical product, so-called in-can preservatives.

 The paper manufacturer shall demonstrate compliance with the requirement in the web-based application tool.
-See also Appendix 1 in this Criteria document.
+Appendix 1 can be used.

 Optical brighteners